near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 ### Approved Account Contract Interface

-If a contract that gets approved to transfer MTs wants to, it can implement `mt_on_approve` or `mt_on_approve_all` to update its own state when granted approval for a token:
+If a contract that gets approved to transfer MTs wants to, it can implement `mt_on_approve` to update its own state when granted approval for a token:

 ```ts
 // Respond to notification that contract has been granted approval for a token.